kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_interactive_nicola.md

 - is it possible to work in small groups in [this](room) room?
 - can we do a workshop in [this](room) room?
 - Is it possible to work in small groups?
-- is it possible to work in small groups?

 ## intent:ask_for_room_size
 - it should have space for [200](nr_of_people) people